5-minute Indian Yogurt Mint Sauce

 How to make yogurt mint sauce with ready-made mint sauce from a jar?

 Stir a spoonful of jarred mint sauce and pepper powder into a bowl of yogurt until well combined.
 Taste and adjust seasoning.
 With jarred mint sauce, it takes just a minute or two to get the yogurt mint sauce on the table.
-Having a jar of the ready-made mint sauce comes in handy whenever you plan to host an Indian feast at the last minute and don't have sufficient time to prep ahead for the party.
+Having a jar of ready-made mint sauce comes in handy whenever you plan to host an Indian feast at the last minute and don’t have sufficient time to prep ahead for the party.

-Do let me know if you make this Indian restaurant-style yogurt mint sauce.
-I love hearing from you all.
+Do let me know if you try this Indian yogurt mint sauce recipe.
 If you like this recipe kindly consider rating it using stars in the comment section or on the recipe card to help more people find this recipe online.
-You can stay up to date by following me on Facebook, Pinterest, Instagram or subscribing to my Youtube channel.
+You can stay up to date by following me on FacebookPinterestInstagram or subscribing to my Youtube channel.
 Or why not subscribe to my blog and get simple recipes straight to your inbox?

 close up shot of mint sauce in a bowl placed on a black background.